Chapter 9 Wings of flies

 Nancy looked up from her desk.

-Con smiled, his laughter line flared up.
-“Ok so we kidnap him and beat it out of him” He laughed.
+Con smiled.
+His laughter line flared up.
+“OK, so we kidnap him and beat it out of him.”

-“I hate you” Nancy chupsed and rolled her eyes “Can’t you take anything seriously?”
-Nancy cast her eyes down at the picture of a cute Mulatto girl in pigtails half buried in papers on her desk.
+“I hate you.”
+Nancy chupsed and rolled her eyes.
+“Can’t you take anything seriously?”
+She cast her eyes down at the picture of a cute Mulatto girl in pigtails, half-buried in papers on her desk.

 “I’m a savant with dates, especially birthdays.
 I got her a little something.”
-He said as he got a little box with a ribbon on it out of his desk drawer and set it down on his desk.
-“It’s just a little thing, it’s nothing special” He said as he got up from his seat and put it on Nancy’s desk.
+He got a little box with a ribbon on it out of his desk drawer and set it down on his desk.
+“It’s just a little thing; it’s nothing special.”

 “I know a lot of things are running through your head right now.
 But this kid is the key and we have to do everything we can to stop this happening to anyone else.”
-Con was sincere which was he was from time to time.
+Con was sincere.
 It made a nice change,

 “What do you suggest?”